Restaurants & Hospitality · Cafes

 Your operation

-Carriers connect property coverage, business personal property values, and suppression status when building their view of the account.
+Insurers connect property coverage, business personal property values, and suppression status when building their view of the account.

 Espresso machines and refrigeration — equipment breakdown.
 A commercial espresso machine is a capital asset that stops producing revenue the day it fails.
 Standard property coverage handles fire, theft, and vandalism — not mechanical or electrical failure from within the machine.
 Equipment breakdown coverage handles that.